 Best Things to Eat and Drink After Working Out

 After working out, your body tries to rebuild its glycogen stores and repair and regrow those muscle proteins.
-Eating the right nutrients soon after physical activity may help your body achieve this done faster.
+Eating the right nutrients soon after physical activity may help your body achieve this faster.
 It is essential to eat carbs and protein after your workout.
 Doing this helps:

 - Decrease muscle protein breakdown